MrMiniou/ICS4U_2021-2022/ICS4U/Days 10-11/Note 5 - Enumerations.md

 ```
 The `values()` function here is similar to getting an array of each day of the week.
 The `ordinal()` function gets the position it appears in the definition of the `enum`, similar to an index of an array.

-If we want to check what day of the week a variable is, we can use a switch statement.
+If we want to check which day of the week a variable is, we can use a switch statement.

 ```java
 DayOfTheWeek d = DayOfTheWeek.THURSDAY;